-If you’re best place to live is a relatively quiet affordable place to retire or relocate in North Carolina then you have to check out the state’s many wonderful small towns.
+If you’re best place to live is a relatively quiet affordable place then you have to check out small town living in North Carolina.

 In fact many of the places we consider best places to live, relocate or retire in North Carolina are small towns.